mit-rss/wall_follower/README.md

 ## Safety Controller

-Now that you’ve got your wall follower working we want you to build a safety controller.
+Now that you’ve got your wall follower working, we want you to build a safety controller.
-In future labs the racecar will be moving at high speeds so we need you to build a system that protects it from crashes.
+In future labs, the racecar will be moving at high speeds, so we need you to build a system that protects it from crashes.

 Create a new package for your safety controller (place it in ```~/racecar_ws/src```).
 Your goal is to make a node in this package that prevents the racecar from crashing into obstacles.
+*The below section on Muxes will help you decide which topic your safety controller should publish to.*

 We want you to be able to demonstrate that your safety controller is robust.
 You should be able to attempt to crash the racecar in a variety of scenarios and have the safety controller prevent the crashes.
 You should also be able to walk in front of the racecar without it running into you.

-At the same time your racecar should not be "scared".
+At the same time, your racecar should not be "scared".
 You should still be able to drive close to walls, turn around corners, go fast etc. without the racecar freezing in its tracks.
 You will be required to run your safety controller in all future labs so don't cripple yourself with something overprotective.

 __Please be careful when you are testing__.
 Always have your joystick ready to stop the racecar and start very slow.